Click Here To Join Our Telegram Channel for FREE daily tutorials!

 #15: Repair broken equipment and clothing

-You can pull it apart and use individual strands to sew; or tie pieces together.
+You can pull it apart (paracord does this especially well) and use individual strands to sew; or tie pieces together.
 If you need a sewing needle, you should have one in your first-aid kit.
 If you don’t have one, then make sure you add one asap!

 If you want to add any essential uses of rope or paracord in survival situations, please do in the comments section below.
 Any idea is highly appreciated.
 Remember to stay safe!